Complete Guide to Efficient Real Estate Market Analysis

 Placer.ai Solutions For Real Estate Market Analysis

 Location intelligence leader Placer.ai provides customers with a variety of tools that make conducting data-driven real estate market analysis easier than ever before.
 By integrating highly accurate and up-to-date foot traffic data with a broad range of demographic and psychographic datasets, Placer provides users with unmatched visibility into consumer visitation patterns in the physical world.
-All of Placer’s data is aggregated and stripped of identifiers to ensure the protection of privacy
+As part of its privacy-by-design approach, Placer only obtains data after it has been stripped of personal identifiers like names and MAIDs – and only provides customers with aggregated, statistical information about visitation patterns.
+In addition, Placer doesn't show visits for locations with fewer than 50 unique devices.

 Some of Placer’s key features that can be harnessed for real estate market analysis include:

-The property dashboard also includes an area analysis feature which provides customers with in-depth information on countless properties’ immediate area, including things like vehicle traffic volume, planned development, area crime data, and local events.
-Users can also define any geographic area as a POI, or point of interest, and subject it to an in-depth property analysis to get visitation insights and trade area intelligence for unique geofenced locations.
+The property dashboard also includes an area analysis feature which provides customers with in-depth information on countless properties’ immediate areas, including things like vehicle traffic volume, planned development, area crime data, and local events.
+Users can also define geographic areas as POIs, or point of interest, and subject them to in-depth property analyses to get visitation insights and trade area intelligence for unique geofenced locations.

 Market analysis in Arlington, TX that includes visitation of nearby retail locations, their trade areas and average traffic volume of the main road segments